 Set a local user account password

 If you created a password for your user account when you created your VM, skip this step.
-If you only use SSH key authentication and do not have a local account password set, specify a password before you use xrdp to log in to your VM. xrdp cannot accept SSH keys for authentication.
+If you only use SSH key authentication and don't have a local account password set, specify a password before you use xrdp to log in to your VM. xrdp can't accept SSH keys for authentication.
 The following example specifies a password for the user account azureuser:

 sudo passwd azureuser

 Specifying a password does not update your SSHD configuration to permit password logins if it currently does not.
 From a security perspective, you may wish to connect to your VM with an SSH tunnel using key-based authentication and then connect to xrdp.
 If so, skip the following step on creating a network security group rule to allow remote desktop traffic.

 Create a Network Security Group rule for Remote Desktop traffic

 To allow Remote Desktop traffic to reach your Linux VM, a network security group rule needs to be created that allows TCP on port 3389 to reach your VM.
 For more information about network security group rules, see What is a network security group?
 You can also use the Azure portal to create a network security group rule.